-Single host mode: The example named.conf text shows how to set an update policy for the specified name using the "name" nametype.
+(ddns-confgen only.)
+Generate configuration example to allow dynamic updates of a single hostname.
+The example named.conf text shows how to set an update policy for the specified name using the "name" nametype.
 The default key name is ddns-key.name.
 Note that the "self" nametype cannot be used, since the name to be updated may differ from the key name.
 This option cannot be used with the -z option.